Dale-Black/UCI-ClusterManager/CONTRIBUTING.md

 ## License

-By contributing to UCI-ClusterManager, you agree that your contributions will be licensed under the project's MIT License.
+By contributing to UCI-ClusterManager, you agree that your contributions will be licensed under the project's GNU General Public License v3.0 (GPL-3.0).